MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-object-level-security.md

 The process of [generating embed tokens](generate-embed-token.md#row-level-security) for items that use OLS is the same as for RLS.

-If the report you want to embed is using one of the following scenarios, you might need to take the following extra steps:
+If the report you want to embed is using one of the following scenarios, you might need to take some extra steps:

 * [Paginated reports](embed-paginated-reports.md)
 * [SQL Server Analysis Services (SSAS)](sql-server-analysis-services-embed.md)